 Opt for a lighter-duty hitch.

-Choose the lightest class rating that safely supports your trailer over upgrading unnecessarily - for example, a class 1 or 2 hitch that how much to install a hitch is generally more affordable to install than a class 3, 4, or specialized Gooseneck or fifth wheel setup.
+Go for the lightest class rating that can safely pull the total weight of your trailer plus the cargo it will carry.
+For example, if you’re wondering how much to install a hitch from class 1 or 2, then it is generally more affordable than a class 3, 4, or specialized Gooseneck or fifth wheel setup.

 Purchase accessories separately